Moon’s first wife, Seon-gil Choi, and Pastor Deok-jin Kim interviewed

 I approached the UC once again with my findings from the interviews I’d done so far.
 On page 42, I’ve posted their “rebuttal” for your reference.

-According to the “Dong-A Ilbo” newspaper, at that time the charge against Moon was “illegal confinement of female adherents, and evasion of military service.”
+According to the “Dong-A Ilbo” newspaper, at that time the charge against Moon was “illegal confinement of a female follower, and evasion of military service.”
 (Later ‘proved’ innocent.)
-[Moon was sentenced to two years in jail.]
+In September 1955 it was reported in several newspapers that Moon admitted to the judge that he had lied about his age.
+He was sentenced to 2 years in jail.

 July 6, 1955 동아일보 東亞日報 Dong-a Ilbo (East Asia Daily News, a major newspaper)